The Women of The Turkish Republic

 Artistry of Resistance

-This duality — creation and protection — is central to their legacy.
+This duality — creation and protection — is central to their legacy and to the Threads of Resistance collection.
+The jewelry merges intricate textile-inspired textures with bold, armor-like forms, honoring women who were both artisans and warriors.
 It proves that the feminine is not fragile, but resilient, adaptive, and enduring.
-Every piece of embroidery, every thread woven during those years carried more than decoration: it carried resistance.

 The Legacy They Carried